devdeliw/website/content/qiskit/01_Single_Systems.md

 Let's apply the Hadamard Gate $H$ on $|0\rangle$.

-For the following code segments, predict first what the output will be based on information about the gates provided above.
+For the following code segments, predict what the output will be based on information provided about the gates.

 ```python
 circuit = QuantumCircuit(1)